Analyzing Multiagent Interactions in Traffic Scenes via Topological Braids: Related Work

 Another body of work has focused on tools for testing and validation in realistic settings, leveraging a semantic-level understanding of interactions. \citet{tian19} model traffic at unsignalized intersections using tools from game theory and propose a verification testbed for navigation algorithms. \citet{Liebenwein20} propose a framework for safety verification of driving controllers based on compositional and contract-based principles. \citet{hsu18} investigate how velocity signals generated by Markov decision processes affect interaction dynamics at intersections. \citet{DeCastroLAP20} construct a representation of multi-vehicle interaction outcomes based on latent parameters using a generative model. \citet{tolstaya2021identifying} propose an \emph{Interactivity} score that enables the identification of interesting interactive scenarios for training generative models.
 Our work is similar in spirit and complementary to this latter line of work.
 We also approach a notion of interactivity between agents.
 However, instead of investigating statistical properties of distributions, we focus on the aspect of the representation, through the introduction of tools from low-dimensional topology.

 Recently, roboticists have been increasingly making use of topological representations to model the rich structure of real-world domains.
 These include knitting~\citep{knitting-icra}, untangling~\citep{untangling} or knot planning~\citep{bohg-knot-planning}, aircraft conflict resolution~\citep{hu-braids2000} or multiagent navigation~\citep{diazmercado}.
 Some works leverage insights from homotopy theory~\citep{dynamic-channel,Bhattacharya18}, persistent homology~\citep{pokorny16} and fiber bundles~\citep{orthey2020multilevel}.
 Some other works make use of topological abstractions such as invariants~\citep{MavrogiannisEtal_HRI_2018,mavrogiannis-hamiltonians,Roh2020Multimodal} and braids~\citep{MavBluKne_IROS2017,mavrogiannis_ijrr} as representatives of multiagent motion primitives for prediction and planning.
 In this paper, we are following up on this latter body of work work by employing topological braids as an abstraction of traffic behavior.
-While pas work considered simplified simulation domains~\citep{MavBluKne_IROS2017,mavrogiannis_ijrr}, in this paper, we adapt the braid presentation to accommodate rich traffic environments such as real-world intersections or roundabouts.
+While past work considered simplified simulation domains~\citep{MavBluKne_IROS2017,mavrogiannis_ijrr}, in this paper, we adapt the braid presentation to accommodate rich traffic environments such as real-world intersections or roundabouts.
 To the best of our knowledge this paper is the first to investigate the applicability of braids as primitives for multiagent behavior in realistic real-world environments.
-Note that our work builds upon insights from earlier work~\citep{mavrogiannis2020implicit} targeting the planning domain.